FAForever/wiki-pages/Development/Mapping/Gaea/Mapwides.md

 ***->image map without/with shadows/with complex shadows***

 ### Creating a basic shadow decal in Gaea
+To create a shadow decal in Gaea, we take our heightmap add the `Light` node to our graph.

 Node use, light settings.
 Matching to editor settings, explain difference in values.
 Rendering, encoding, opacity.

 ### Creating an advanced shadow decal in Gaea